Lecture Recording Policy and Procedures

 • Slow down or speed up the recording, or pause and replay it, to work at their own pace

-• Expand or clarify course notes after the lecture
+• Expand or clarify their notes

-Best practice for staff includes:
+Best practice for teachers includes:

 Students have a responsibility to: